tapdata/tapdata.github.io/docs/contributing-to-tapdata.md

 1. Visit your fork.

 2. Click the `Compare & pull request` button next to your branch.

+3. Submit pull request to the issue branch

 ## Step 4: Get a Code Review